 Allow students to work in teams or independently to answer the following questions:

 What systems are absorbing energy?

 Where do you think more heat is being given off?
 What evidence do you have to support this?

 Where do you think there is more heat absorbed?
 What evidence do you have to support this claim?

-Now, distribute compare with the image from March 2015.
+Now, distribute and compare with the image from March 2015.

-b.
-Where is energy being released than absorbed? the Southern Ocean and Antarctica.
+Where is more energy being released than absorbed?

 Post the following questions for students to consider as they watch an animation: